Sensing Technologies for Crowd Management, Adaptation, and Information Dissemination in Public Transportation Systems: A

 A recent discussion of crowd-related studies in PT railway systems is provided in \cite{Luan2022}, which also proposes a control model for joint optimization of train scheduling and passenger routes taking into account in-vehicle crowding on the basis of O-D data.
 Real-time crowd control techniques are less explored, mainly due to the lack of availability of fine-grained crowding data.
 Common measures to cope with service irregularities in scheduled PT systems are vehicle holding, stop-skipping, overtaking, limited boarding, speed changing and short turning \cite{Cao2019,Gkiotsalitis2021a}.
-All these strategies can benefit from the availability of real-time crowding information both inside vehicles and at the access infrastructure (e.g., bus stops and railway/metro stations).
+All these strategies can further benefit from the availability of real-time crowding information, both inside vehicles and at the access infrastructure (e.g., bus/tram stops and railway/metro stations).